G8TIC/radar/README.md

 ### Acknowledgements

 Portions of this project (sha256, hmac-sha256) use open source code contributed by Apple Inc. and are duly acknowleged.

+Portions of this project (sha512) use open source code contributed by Aaron D. Gifford and Jelte Jansen and are duly acknowleged.

 ### License